-The Abdus Salam International Centre for Theoretical Physics (ICTP) and Trieste University announce a second cycle of the Master's Programme in Medical Physics (MMP), a two-year advanced training programme in the field of medical physics, co-sponsored by The World Academy of Sciences (TWAS) and in collaboration with Trieste Hospitals.
+The Abdus Salam International Centre for Theoretical Physics (ICTP) and Trieste University announce a second cycle of the Master's Programme in Medical Physics (MMP), a two-year advanced training programme in the field of medical physics, co-sponsored by The World Academy of Sciences (TWAS)and the International Atomic Energy Agency (IAEA) in collaboration with Trieste Hospitals.

 The programme will be held from 1 January 2015 until 31 December 2016 and will lead to an Advanced Studies Master's Degree in Medical Physics.